Is PSVR 2 wireless? Here's what you need to know

 There’s no reason to wait for a wireless PSVR 2 model if you’re already excited about playing all the new PSVR 2 games.
 The cable isn’t distracting enough to take you out of the experience, and without a PS5 providing the power, the games you could play would be dramatically different and reduced in scope and scale.

 If a wireless PSVR 2 is released, it’ll likely use some form of streaming to bridge the gap, which would come with its own set of problems.
 Yes, the cable isn’t ideal, but it lets PSVR 2 owners enjoy high-fidelity games and experiences that simply wouldn’t be possible otherwise.
+There’s also no guarantee we will see a wireless version of PSVR 2 in the future, especially as Sony’s headset isn’t exactly flying off the shelves.

 Like all VR headsets, the PSVR 2 does present other issues that are arguably more important than whether it’s wireless or not.
-If you’re wondering ‘does PSVR 2 make you feel sick?’ and if can children play PSVR 2, the answers might make you question if PSVR 2 is worth it.
+If you’re wondering ‘Does PSVR 2 make you feel sick?’ and if can children play PSVR 2, the answers might make you question if PSVR 2 is worth it.